 Do your children love collecting conkers, acorns and leaves?
-If so then they will love this autumn tuff spot which can be adapted for various ages and can include a simple math activity for preschool children.
-Again the math activity can be adapted for older children too.
-My children loved playing in our tuff spot filled with “autumn treasures” and the addition of a set of autumn number cards made it a fun learning activity too.
+I know mine do.
+If so then they will love this autumn tuff spot which can be adapted for various ages and can include a simple autumn preschool math activity.
+This is one of many autumn activities for preschool, click through to find many more.

 Autumn preschool math activity

-For older children, there are lots of learning opportunities using the number cards.
-There are so many opportunities for counting and number recognition.
+For preschool and older children, there are lots of learning opportunities using the autumn number cards.
+These activities are great for counting and number recognition.
 You can adapt the activities to your child’s age and abilities.

-Next, we used conkers from the tray to count and match the correct number of conkers to the number on the cards.
+Use different natural materials from the tray like the conkers to count and match the correct number of conkers to the number on the cards.

 How to make autumn number cards

 Sign up to my email list below and download your autumn number cards.
 The set includes 20 numbered, hand-drawn autumn illustrations (5 different designs).